This post contains affiliate links.

 Why Do You Need to Blow Out Water Lines in an RV?

-Also known as winterizing the RV, blowing out water lines is an essential part of upkeeping your vehicle so that it is ready for travel all year round.
+Commonly done as a method of winterizing an RV, blowing out water lines is an essential part of upkeeping your vehicle so that it is ready for travel all year round.
 Here are a few benefits of blowing out water lines in an RV:

-Winterization, i.e blowing out water lines and ducts, prevents those parts from freezing when temperatures fall below 30°F. This protects the plumbing system from splitting and causing a leak.
+Blowing out water lines is a key aspect of winterizing an RV.
+It prevents the water lines from freezing when temperatures fall below 30°F. This protects the plumbing system from splitting and causing a leak.
 Exposure to water can also cause metal tubing to rust and leave a musty smell in the RV.

 Properly blowing out the water lines prevents damage to the plumbing system.
-This helps you budget for luxuries or extra expenditures related to the RV.
-In fact, it is cheaper to winterize the RV (even professionally) than it is to get the whole plumbing system repaired only because it froze in storage.
+This will save a lot of money in your budget for traveling and other expenditures related to the RV.
+In fact, it is cheaper to spend money on winterizing the RV (even professionally) than it is to get the plumbing system repaired at a maintenance facility.

 How to Blow Out RV Water Lines

-Here’s the complete guide on how to blow out RV water lines using both an air compressor and antifreeze.
+The easiest and the most effective method used to blow out RV water lines is an air compressor.
+Here’s the complete guide on how to blow out RV water lines using an air compressor.

-First, switch off all electric-powered motors and gas lines at least 24 hours before scheduling an RV winterization session.
+First, switch off all electric-powered motors and gas lines – at least 24 hours before you’ve scheduled to blow out the water lines.
 Also, unplug filtration systems.

 Open up the sink, shower, and toilet drains so excess water is drawn out with the help of gravity.

-Connect a garden hose to a tank outlet and drain the RV black tank, grey tank, and even the freshwater tank.
+Connect a sewer hose to a tank outlet and empty out the RV black tank, gray tank, and even the freshwater tank.
 There shouldn’t be a drop of water left.

 Connect a blowout plug to the specific inlet available in the RV.
 It’ll either be on the side where the black tank outlet is or in the underbelly of the RV.